Keywords

 This study was carried out to determine the morbidity and mortality linked to Sagwa use in acute gastroenteritis in infants with contributing factors.

 A prospective case-control study in Al-Fallujah, Iraq from July 1st, 2022, to Jan 1st, 2023.
-The participants were infants with acute diarrhea who were admitted to pediatric wards and emergency departments.
-The cases were those infants with diarrhea who have been given Sagwa.
-Controls were age- and sex-matched who had acute diarrhea without use of Sagwa.
+Infants with acute diarrhea were enrolled and classified based on Sagwa exposure status (exposed vs non-exposed).
+The cases were infants who had received Sagwa prior to hospital presentation, while controls were age- and sex-matched without Sagwa exposure.
 The data of patients included: the number of times of having Sagwa, the duration between exposure and hospital admission, duration of hospital stay, the grandmother responsibility, the severity of dehydration, the presence of renal failure, the need for dialysis, convulsion, coma and death.

 The study included 50 cases and 50 controls.
 No significant differences in age and sex were observed but there was a significant association with rural residence, not educated mothers, grandma responsibility, severe dehydration, convulsions, and death.
 No significant differences were observed considering renal failure, dialysis and coma.
-A highly significant association was observed between oral & scalp administration routes and convulsions and renal failure.
+Combining oral and scalp administration was significantly associated with convulsions and renal failure.

 Sagwa, Traditional medicine, Herbal toxicity, Infants, Acute gastroenteritis, Iraq